sf-wdi-22-23/modules-23/w02-working-with-objects/d3-dusk-ajax/readme.md

 	- Try http://api.giphy.com/v1/gifs/trending?api_key=dc6zaTOxFJmzC
 	- What did you get back?
 It looks like a mess!
 But that is because it isn't meant to come back human-readable.
 Its just an Object!

 3. Crack open your blank template.
-We want to write JavaScript that returns that same object when we open our index.html!
+We first want to write JavaScript that returns that same object we got back using curl when we open our index.html!
 BUT HOW DO I AJAX!!??
 	- Skim this explanation of AJAX using jQuery: http://www.sitepoint.com/use-jquerys-ajax-function/
 	- Pay extra attention to the example.
 Think about what you would change to GET the data you want from the URL you want.